Data Governance

 Freshness and Staleness Management

-• Core Principle: Track data currency and refresh outdated information
+Core Principle: Tracking data currency and refreshing outdated information.

 6.2 Data Governance and Lineage